alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-live-animals.markdown

 You can either:

 - [register](https://webgate.ec.europa.eu/sanco/traces/registration/open.do) with TRACES and fill in the details of the animals you're exporting - you must [tell APHA](/government/organisations/animal-and-plant-health-agency/about/access-and-opening) that the ITAHC has been created and give them details of your official veterinarian (OV)
-- fill in [form EXA31](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/487433/form-exa31-livestock.pdf) (PDF, 755KB) and send it to [Centre for International Trade Carlisle](/government/organisations/animal-and-plant-health-agency/about/access-and-opening#specialist-service-centres-ssc) - use [form EXA31 (Poultry)](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/487438/form-exa31-poultry.pdf) (PDF, 617KB) instead if you're exporting poultry or hatching eggs
+- fill in [form EXA31](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/487433/form-exa31-livestock.pdf) (PDF, 755KB) and send it to [Centre for International Trade Carlisle](/government/organisations/animal-and-plant-health-agency/about/access-and-opening#specialist-service-centres-ssc) - or use [form EXA31 (Poultry)](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/487438/form-exa31-poultry.pdf) (PDF, 617KB) instead if you're exporting poultry or hatching eggs

 ###Applying for a new ITAHC